Leesburg Sex Crimes Lawyer

 - Under Virginia Code Section 18.2-61, it is a felony offense to use violence, coercion, or threats to force someone to engage in sex acts with you or a third party.

 - Taking indecent liberties with children.
 Under Virginia Code Section 18.2-370, it is a Class 5 felony to expose your genitals to someone under 15 or to ask a child to expose his or her own genitals.
 With repeat offenses, if the child is a relative, or if money changes hands, this offense may be a Class 4 felony.
+There are many other specific behaviors that are also forbidden under these statutes.

 - Carnal knowledge of a minor.
 Under Virginia Code Section 18.2-63, it is a Class 4 felony for an adult to engage in sexual acts with a minor age 13-15 without using force.